-- Transmission components such as gears, bearings, and seals can be rather valuable because of their role in power transfer from the engine to the wheels.
-Transmissions are responsible for transferring power from the engine to the wheels.
+Gears, bearings, and seals are valuable transmission components as they facilitate power transfer from the engine to the wheels.
+Transmissions transfer power from the engine to the wheels.

-- It is the job of the vehicle’s body to provide protection for both the passengers and the mechanical components of the vehicle.
-Because of this, body parts like the doors, fenders, and bumpers can be rather expensive.
+The vehicle’s body protects both the passengers and the mechanical components.
+Body parts such as doors, fenders, and bumpers can be costly.

 How Long do Volkswagen Vehicles Typically Stay On the Road?